 When it comes to choosing a favorite summer fruit to bake with, I always have a difficult time deciding.
 Berries, cherries, apples, stone fruits, and citrus fruits are all fabulous ways to add some healthiness to baked goods, and I love the flavors of just about every fruit.
 I do think berries are on the top of my list, though.
 Blueberries and raspberries in particular.
-They’re sweet, tangy, and because of their relatively small size, they’re also an easy add-in to just about any recipe.
-Like these muffins.
+They’re sweet, tangy, and because of their relatively small size, they’re also an easy add-in to just about all easy muffin recipes.

 When I created this recipe, I intended to make a batch of simple chocolate chip muffins.
 Half way through mixing the batter, I remembered that I had some fresh raspberries in the fridge.
 Knowing how quickly berries can go from delicious to disgusting, I decided to add them into the batter.
 Besides that, did you know that adding fruit to an unhealthy dessert makes it possible for you to call it healthy?!
-Yep…brilliance runs strong in the Heflin gene pool.
+Believe it (even if it’s not true).